vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 Why is this change worth it?

-- The new pipeline 2.0 will require such a feature in order to to load the transforms and the inner pipelines.
+- Having this kind of feature for the new pipeline 2.0 will make it easier to load the transforms and the inner pipelines.
+It will also make it much nicer to use across multiple teams.
 - This would allow to an admin to allow users to write the files in the `transforms` folder and not read the files in `sinks` folder.

 How does this position us for success in the future?

-- Having this feature for Pipeline 2.0 will help to split the configuration file into compound transforms.
-Splitting the configuration that way will allow having a dedicated folder or file for the definition of those transforms.
-It will make it much nicer to use across multiple teams.
+- Pipeline 2.0 will rely on splitting the configuration file into compound transforms.
+Splitting the configuration that way will allow to have a dedicated folder or file for the definition of those transforms.

 ## Drawbacks